warrenshea/warrenshea.github.io/notes/dev.performance.md

 * measure visual stability of page (does stuff move around while loading)

 ## Preload Scanner
 Invented in IE8, some resources are downloaded asynchronously/parallel.
-Resources in this scanner will always perform better than those that are not.<br>
+Resources in this scanner will always perform better than those that are not. \
 `<img>` is an example of a resource in that scanner.

 * `rel=preload` - this resource hint re-introduces item to preload scanner.
 But use it sparingly.
 This usually goes in the `<head>`